 All too often Enterprise Architecture teams are trying to, at an enterprise perspective, manage their IT systems Microsoft Excel spreadsheets and Word documents.
 Obviously this low-tech approach to managing highly complex technical environments tends to be less than successful.
 In general, the more successful Enterprise Architecture teams realize that it is the metadata repository that will provide them with the technical “teeth” that they need to be successful.

 For example, a metadata repository plays a vital role in the establishment and enforcement of enterprise architecture standards.
 Suppose that the Enterprise Architecture team wants to enforce standardized names for physical entities and attributes.
 The metadata repository can be used as a persistent store for those standards.
-Then the repository can provide access to those standardized names through its front-end.
-Therefore, all of the development teams can access the standards so that they can make sure that their new entities and attributes conform to them.
+Then the repository can provide all the development teams access to the standards so that they can make sure that their new entities and attributes conform to them.
 In addition, the repository would provide the development teams with the capability to request/post new entities and attributes to be added to the standard.

 Clearly, the lack of a solid enterprise level metadata repository makes the task of the Enterprise Architecture team highly difficult.
-Moreover, I believe that you do not find many world-class Enterprise Architecture teams that do not have the support of a world-class enterprise level metadata repository.
+Moreover, there are few world-class Enterprise Architecture teams that do not have the support of a world-class enterprise level metadata repository.
 On the other hand, you do not find many world-class enterprise wide metadata repositories that do not support an Enterprise Architecture team.
-When I founded EWSolutions in 1997, we had a two-pronged focus: data warehousing development and metadata repository implementation.
-However, after a few years of working with many different clients we realized that we had to add a third area of excellence…enterprise architecture.
-Why?
-Essentially the majority of the time that we were building metadata repositories we also had to establish enterprise architecture teams.
+Most organizations that want and need metadata repositories also need to establish enterprise architecture teams.